Quasi-Isometric Embeddings of Symmetric Spaces: Rigidity

 \begin{proof} By Proposition \ref{quasiflats}, we know $\phi(F)$ is locally contained in a flat off of a finite set of codimension 2 subflats.
 Let $\Sigma \subset F$ be the pre-image of these exceptional subflats.
 For any $x \in F \setminus \Sigma$, $\phi$ is locally a map into a single flat.
 By Rademacher's theorem, $\phi$ is differentiable at almost every point in such a neighborhood, with derivative $K$-quasi-conformal linear map.
 Since these neighborhoods cover $F \setminus \Sigma$, this holds at almost every point of $F \setminus \Sigma$.

-Let $x$ be such a point of differentiability and $H$ a hyperplane of $F$ through $x$, let $y = \phi(F)$ and $G$ be a flat in $Y$ which locally contains $\phi(F)$ near $y$.
+Let $x$ be such a point of differentiability and $H$ a hyperplane of $F$ through $x$, let $y = \phi(x)$ and $G$ be a flat in $Y$ which locally contains $\phi(F)$ near $y$.
 Choose $F'$ a flat in $X$ which intersects $F$ in $H$.
 The image of $F'$ is also a bilipschitz image of a flat, and so has the structure given by Proposition \ref{quasiflats}.
 We have $\phi(H) = \phi(F) \cap \phi(F')$.
-Off of the exceptional points of $\phi(F')$ this is locally the intersection of two flats (which are transverse as $F$ and $F'$ are).
+Off of the exceptional points of $\phi(F')$ this is locally the intersection of two flats which are transverse as $F$ and $F'$ are.
 Thus $\phi(H)$ is (locally) contained in the closure of a finite union of hyperplanes in $G$.
 By the differentiability of $\phi$ at $x$, $\phi(H)$ much locally be equal to a single such hyperplane. \end{proof}

-\begin{proof}[Proof of Proposition \ref{flatstoflats}] We now finish the proof of Proposition\ref{flatstoflats}.
+\begin{proof}[Proof of Proposition \ref{flatstoflats}] We now finish the proof of Proposition \ref{flatstoflats}.
 As in the proof of the lemma, let $x$ be a point of differentiability of $\phi$ in $F \setminus \Sigma$.
-The lemma implies the derivative is a linear embedding of patterns at $x$, and so is 1-quasiconformal.
+Lemma \ref{lemma:hyperplanes} implies the derivative is a linear embedding of patterns at $x$, and so is 1-quasiconformal.
 As this holds almost everywhere, work of Gehring implies $\phi$ is smooth on $F \setminus \Sigma$.
-By the assumed rigidity of patterns, the derivative at each point is a scalar multiple of one of a finite number of isometric pattern embeddings.
-Since $\Sigma$ cannot disconnect as it is codimension at least two, this implies that, after possibly rescaling the metric on $Y$ by a scalar, that $\phi$ is isometric on $F \setminus \Sigma$.
+By the assumed rigidity of patterns, the derivative at each point is a scalar multiple of one of a finite number of isometric pattern embeddings, where the scalar is bounded between $\frac{1}{K}$ and $K$.
+Since $\Sigma$ cannot disconnect as it is codimension at least two and the map is $C^1$ off of $\Sigma$, we know that off of $\Sigma$ we, in fact, have a scalar multiple of a single isometry.
+Comparing the scaling along different lines in the pattern, we see that, possibly after re-scaling the metric on $Y$, that $\phi$ is isometric on $F \setminus \Sigma$.
 By continuity, $\phi$ is therefore an isometry on all of $F$.
 This forces the image to be a single flat.
-(A similar use of Gehring's work occurs in \cite{D}.) \end{proof}
+A similar use of Gehring's theorem occurs in \cite{D}.
+As all of our maps are not just quasi-conformal but bilipschitz, we are really using an easy special case of this theorem.\end{proof}